procore/migration-lock-timeout/README.md

 end
 ```

 And that's all!
-Now every `up` migration will execute
+Now every migration will execute
 ```psql
 SET LOCAL lock_timeout = '5s';
 ```